Best Prime Day 2020 Deals: Save on Apple, more - 9to5Mac

 - Samsung’s Galaxy Note 10 hits best price yet at $550 following $395 discount

-- Samsung’s Galaxy Tab S7+ tablets gets $150 discount to new all-time low
+- Samsung’s Galaxy Tab S7+ tablets get $150 discount to new all-time low

 - Score TCL’s unlocked 10L 64GB Android Smartphone at a low of $210 (Save $40)